|

 by watching his parents gunned down as a child.

-He’s a complex alter ego who, often, has no real idea of what he does
+He’s a complex alter ego who has no real idea of what he does

-or why he does.
+or why he does it.
 He’s one of the

 more internally conflicted heroes, and Keaton portrays it smoothly.